tomvon/xframe/README.markdown

 ###Head###

-Include the meta viewport tag to ensure pages render appropriately on all screen size.
-Include a link to XFrame's style.css file.
+Include the meta viewport tag to ensure pages render appropriately on all screen sizes.
+Include a link to XFrame's xframe.css file.

 ```html
 <head>